gcrockenberg/MelloGee/README.md

 - Work in progress.
 Developing directly in the cloud has become so easy ...

 ### Azure
-I need to build Key Vault into the automation.
-I've been using my own separate instance.
 **Prereqs**
 : Deploying Me to Azure requires a few things
 1. An Azure account [(Free is fine)][def]